Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Are tickets to the Harry Potter Studios Park included in any of the tourist passes?

-Unfortunately, tickets to Harry Potter Studios Park are not included on the London Sightseeing Passes (neither the London Pass nor the London Explorer Pass).
+Unfortunately, tickets to Harry Potter Studios Park are not included on the London Tourist Cards (neither the London Pass nor the London Explorer Pass).
 However, these passes do include tours of Harry Potter and other film locations (Bridget Jones, James Bond, Sherlock Holmes, Mary Poppins, etc.) through the streets of London as well as access to a multitude of tourist attractions in the city.

-If you're a big fan of the young wizard's adventures and after visiting the Harry Potter Studios Park you're still hungry for more, I recommend joining one of these tours (with or without the tourist card) because they're a great way to continue enjoying your favourite saga while exploring the British capital and learning cool facts about the films with an expert guide.
+If you're a big fan of the young wizard's adventures and after visiting the Harry Potter Studios Park you're still hungry for more, I recommend booking a Harry Potter tour in London because they're a great way to continue enjoying your favourite saga while exploring the British capital and learning cool facts about the films with an expert guide .

 Book a Harry Potter tour in London